seanmpuckett/sai/docs/IntroToComprehensions.md

 	 ... later ...

-	friends gather into 0 using ageTotal
+	friends into 0 using ageTotal

 #### LIMIT